 Paul Riehle chairs the firm’s Antitrust & Unfair Competition Practice Group, co-chairs Sedgwick’s Class Action Task Force and its Franchise, Dealer and Distributor Practice Group, and is a member of the firm’s Healthcare Task Force.
 He is the Dean of Sedgwick University, which provides accredited CLE, and is faculty member for Sedgwick U’s Trial Academy.

 Mr. Riehle was Student Body President at the University of Notre Dame and Editor-in-Chief of the Hastings Constitutional Law Quarterly.
 He is a founding board member of a 10-year-old international humanitarian nonprofit organization.
-He also serves as a judicial arbitrator and as a mediator.
+He also serves as a judicial arbitrator.

 - Denial of class certification motion.
 Torres v.
 Nissan No. Am., Inc., 2015 WL 5170539 (C.D.Cal.
 Sept.
 1, 2015).